technicalguru/docker-mailserver/README.md

 The following sections will help you to setup your own mailserver using different infrastructures.

 ## Setup the mailserver with docker-compose
+Please refer to the special [docker-compose](examples/docker-compose) section.

 ## Setup the mailserver with plain Kubernetes YAML files
+Please refer to the special [Kubernetes](examples/kubernetes) section.

-## Setup the mailserver with HELM charts
+## Setup the mailserver with HELM charts on a Kubernetes cluster
+Please refer to the special [HELM](examples/helm-charts) section.

 # Security Considerations